What are the types of gametes that can be produced by an individu... | Channels for Pearson+

 Multiple Choice

-What are the types of gametes that can be produced by an individual with the genotype aabb?
+What are the types of gametes that can be produced by an individual with the genotype aabbcc?

 A